lennox-codes/lennox-codes/README.md

 <br>

 <p>
-I find satisfaction in using my creativity and affinity for problem-solving to help bring innovative ideas to fruition, demonstrating my commitment to delivering highly sophisticated / well-thought-out solutions.
+I have a proven track record of creating and implementing successful software, finding satisfaction in using my creativity and affinity for problem-solving to help bring innovative ideas to fruition, demonstrating my commitment to delivering highly sophisticated / well-thought-out solutions.
 </p>

 - ❓ Ask me about anything related to MERN stack and related technologies